 Intrigued?
 Read on to discover what Wales has to offer every type of traveller.
-If travelling responsibly is on your mind, you might also want to discover five eco-friendly holiday ideas in Wales Dropdown content, and find out about practical ways to travel better in Wales Dropdown content, a beautiful nation that isn't short on places to stay for a sustainable trip Dropdown content.
+If travelling responsibly is on your mind, you might also want to discover five eco-friendly holiday ideas in Wales, and find out about practical ways to travel better in Wales, a beautiful nation that isn't short on places to stay for a sustainable trip.

 When hunger strikes (and trust us, working up an appetite is easy in Wales), there’s no better place to head to than Monmouthshire, in the south-east of the country.
 Monmouthshire is a county which punches above its weight – alongside ancient country pubs and quaint cafés, you’ll find vineyards, breweries and Michelin-starred restaurants.

 There’s a serious passion for local, seasonal produce here, whether it’s honey, jam or wine, and it’s thoroughly deserving of its moniker: Wales’ culinary capital.
 The icing on the cake is a packed calendar of food-themed events, although our favourite is the Abergavenny Food Festival, held every September.

 Monmouthshire is known for culinary innovation, although it’s also a destination which embraces both sustainability and tradition.
 Take mead, for example, which has recently experienced a popularity boom and is now being made by a number of Monmouthshire producers, like the team at the Wye Valley Meadery.